 If the call was initiated via API, the value that was passed in CustomField in the API call will be set here.

-This will be populated if previous applet was "voicemail".
-It will contain the URL of the voicemail recording.
-There could be delay before the recording can be accessed depending on the length of the recording file.
+This will be populated if the previous applet was "Connect" or "Voicemail".
+It will contain the URL of the conversation in the Connect Applet (if enabled) or voicemail recording.
+There could be a delay before the recording can be accessed depending on the length of the recording file.

 This will be populated if previous applet was “connect”.
 It indicates which ExoPhone (Virtual Number) was used to dial out in the Connect Applet.